ganimomer/eslint-traverser/README.md

 ## Usage

 ### Common Usage
-The module exposes a function that gets code and gets a traverser, with a `get` function.
+The module exposes a function that gets code and an optional `parserOptions` object, and gets a traverser, with a `get` function.
 The `get` function calls the callback for every `node` of the type, with `node` and `context` parameters, which are the same as the ones in ESLint itself.
 ```js